 For hikes longer than a week, I’ll probably add in a few contingency days, in case I need to get off the trail to avoid bad weather or I get sick and want to stay in town to recover.

 However, I also know that my pace slows down considerably if I have to hike in very difficult terrain which requires hiking over steep mountains, through snow fields, or desert areas.
 For example, when I backpack through the Presidential Range or along parts of the Maine Appalachian Trail, I might reduce my daily expected mileage by a few miles a day to account for the added effort level.
 The reverse is true if I need to do a lot of road walking, since I can hike 3 miles per hour over paved roads and cover a lot of distance quite quickly.

 When planning a multi-week backpacking trip, you want to build a lot of flexibility into your schedule if you can.
 In other words, I wouldn’t recommend locking yourself into fixed travel arrangements at the end if you can avoid it, since you might not be able to stick to your schedule.
 It’s almost guaranteed that you won’t.
 This is particularly true for remote destinations, where the transportation you plan on using to get back to civilization might be a bit sketchy and haphazard (You learn to go with the flow more and improvise.)

 - How to Plan an Appalachian Trail Section Hike

 - How to Prepare for that Big Summertime Backpacking Trip

 Most Popular Searches

-- how long does it take to backpack 2500 miles
+- how long to backpack 61 7 miles